NahlaX/NahlaX/README.md

 - 🔭 I love studying deeply in Tax and Auditing!
 - 🌱 I’m currently on a journey to learn Data Analytics!
+- 🧩 I'm aspiring to be a CPA!
 - 💸I'm aspiring to be a forensic Accountant